ddbj/www/_dra/submission-e.md

 technical reads" and "To use metadata elements in [DRA XML schema](https://github.com/ddbj/pub/tree/master/docs/dra) the but not in the submission tool", [submitters need to create metadata in XML files](#create-metadata-in-xml-files)([XML examples](/ddbj/example.html)).

+For 10x Genomics data files, please see the GEA [Single-cell submission guide](/gea/single-cell-e.html).

 Generic formats

 | Format           | Platform      | Recommended |